Maryanne Dever

 Maryanne Dever is an Australian academic whose research focuses on feminist literary and archival studies.

 Education

 Dever completed a BA (Hons) at the University of Queensland in 1984, an MA (Hons), followed by a PhD, at the University of Sydney.

 Career

-She is currently Pro Vice-Chancellor (Education and Digital) at the Australian National University in Canberra.
-She has worked previously at the University of Technology Sydney, Monash University, the University of Hong Kong and the University of Sydney.
+She is Deputy Vice-Chancellor (Education and Students) at Western Sydney University.
+She was previously Pro Vice-Chancellor (Education and Digital) at the Australian National University in Canberra.
+She has also worked at the University of Technology Sydney, Monash University, the University of Hong Kong and the University of Sydney.
 At Monash University she was Director of the Centre for Women's Studies and Gender Research.
 She has held visiting positions at McGill University, the National Library of Australia, University College London and the University of Tampere.